chirp-language/chirpc/docs/language/reference.md

 # Chirp Language Reference

-This is simple language reference, to vaguely describe most/all of the features of the language, a specification should be written soon.
+This is simple language reference, to vaguely describe most/all of the features of the language, I will write a specification sometime.

 # Entry point